Information on Travelling to Lapland During Coronavirus

 Will we have to wear masks on the aircraft?

 At present, it is not mandatory to wear face masks on the aircraft.
 We will advise if this changes.

 Can I cancel my holiday?

 If you would like to cancel your travel arrangements, then this should be done in writing via email, or through your travel agent depending on how you booked.
-Since we are working on the basis that holidays will be going ahead as planned, a cancellation made would be at loss of deposit or the standard cancellation charges outlined in our terms and conditions.
+Please note that unless your holiday is cancelled by us because of the government travel restrictions, the standard cancellations terms would apply.